OHF Responds to COVID-19

 OHF’s mission is rooted in helping communities thrive in the face of adversity—whether that adversity is navigating and supplementing health insurance shortfalls or meeting the unexpected needs of a community during a global health crisis.

-To meet the challenges the of the pandemic, OHF has responded in 3 key ways
+To meet the challenges of the pandemic, OHF has responded in 3 key ways:

 Changes to Good Neighbor Grants

 On March 15, 2020, OHF modified its granting policy to broaden the list of things the Foundation will award Good Neighbor Grants for.
 These includes unforeseen expenses such as medical bills, insurance co-pays, and any other health and wellness requests that fall outside of normal granting policy guidelines.